ImageMagick v6 Examples --

 [IM Output]

-The result is that the background color is turned white.
+The result of the division is that the background color is turned white, while the thin lines of the text remain clear, though slightly 'thinner'.

-As you can see it is a lot clearer that just normalizing it.
-Though some of the anti-aliasing was also removed.
-Some extra adjustments could have been made to the divisor image, but it is very close to what was wanted.
+As you can see it is a lot clearer than just normalizing it though some of the anti-aliasing was also removed.
+Some extra adjustments could have been made to the divisor image, but it is very close to what is expected.

-Using smaller blurs can produce an alturnative means of generating artistic outline images, such as shown in Coloring In Outline Images.
+Using smaller blurs can produce an alternative means of generating artistic outline images, such as shown in Coloring In Outline Images.

-The 'Divide' is actually the same as the 'Color_Dodge' method, but with the divisor image negated, and used as the source image.
-This may be easier to apply in some cases.
-See 'Color_Dodge' for examples of equivalent command.
+The divide operators are actually the similar to the 'Color_Dodge' composition method, but with the divisor image negated, and used as the source image.
+This is the composition that it typically used in Photoshop, however it may require you to Swap and Negate images.
+See 'Color_Dodge' for equivalences.

 [IM Output]

-Basically adds the colors of the overlay to to the background.
+Add the colors of the overlay to the background.
 In essence causing the two images to blend together equally.

 Its formula is naturally: Src + Dest

 Note however that if the added colors overflow the color limits, the color will be clipped by the normal color range limits.
 This is why half the image in the resulting gradient image is pure white, as these values were clipped at their maximum value.
-Caution is recommended to ensure that images are not clipped if that is not wanted.
+Caution is recommended to ensure that the resulting image is not clipped if that is not wanted.

 The operator has a number of major uses.

-Merging together images which contain separate channle colors, but where only the individual channel has color.
+Merging together images which contain separate channel colors, but where only the individual channel has color.
 For example...

 convert -size 60x60 xc:none -fill red \